Fourier Transform of the Stretched Exponential Function: Analytic Error Bounds, Double Exponential Transform, and Open-Source Implementation libkww: Numeric Integration

 Popular approaches to calculate numeric Fourier transforms include straightforward fast Fourier transform, and Tuck's simple ``Filon-trapezoidal'' rule \cite{Tuc67}.
-Both methods evaluate $f_\beta(t)$ on an equidistant grid $t_k=k\Delta t$.
+Both methods evaluate the Fourier integrand on an equidistant grid $t_k=k\Delta t$.
 The Filon rule optimizes the weight of the grid points.
-For small $\beta$, the decay of $f_\beta$ extends over several decades.
-In that case one may either resort to brute force, increasing the number of grid points to the limits of the computers storage capacity, or use a decimation algorithm.
-The double-exponential transformation provides a simpler and more efficient alternative.
-Instead of optimizing weights, one optimizes the grid points $t_k$, taking advantage of the zeros of the Fourier integrand.

-The double-exponential transformation was first proposed by Takahasi and Mori in 1974 for the efficient evaluation of integrals with end-point singularities \cite{MoSu01}.
-Afterwards, it was improved for the evaluation of oscillatory functions by Ooura and Mori \cite{OoMo99}.
-Their algorithm is particularly efficient for calculating Fourier transforms at intermediate frequencies where series expansions become slow or fail altogether.
+In our application, especially for small $\beta$, the decay of $f_\beta(t)$ extends over several decades.
+To limit the number of grid points that must be taken into account, it is customary to use a decimation algorithm.
+A more efficient, and perhaps even simpler alternative is the double-exponential transformation.
+It was first proposed by Takahasi and Mori in 1974 for the efficient evaluation of integrals with end-point singularities \cite{MoSu01,Mor05}.
+Afterwards, it was adapted to oscillatory functions by Ooura and Mori \cite{OoMo91,OoMo99}.
+The key idea is to choose grid points $t_k$ close to the zeros of the trigonometric function in the Fourier cosine or sine transform.